 You can actually make ordinary guacamole without Greek yogurt.
 However, the reason why I love adding it to my guacamole is that it gives a nice little boost of creaminess and tanginess.
 Most importantly, adding it can cut back on some of the fat and calories in guacamole.

 3. Adjust the texture

-You can make this guacamole with smooth or slightly chunky texture depending on your preference.
+You can make this guacamole with a smooth or slightly chunky texture depending on your preference.
 If you want it chunky, just stop mashing avocados when the avocados are still a little chunky.

 4. Adjust the seasoning

 Do not be stingy with the salt and cumin.
 A little bit amount of these seasonings can make a huge difference in flavor in guacamole.
 Start off with a little then add more as you taste and go.

 One of the people’s concerns about storing guacamole is how to prevent the avocados from browning.
 Avocado flesh turns brown easily when exposed to air.
 Let me tell you that Greek yogurt is the secret to slow down guacamole from browning.
 Guacamole is the best when made fresh on the same.
 But, if you need to make it a little ahead of time, adding extra lime juice will help prevent the browning.
 Then, cover it tightly with plastic wrap on the surface of the guacamole to prevent oxidation.